Does Florida Deserve Major League Baseball?

 Extended losing by both teams has been part of the problem, but winning hasn’t led to a cure at the turnstiles.

-In Miami, Marlin owner Wayne Huizenga all but bought a world championship in 1997, but fans didn’t come barreling through the gates to check out the All-Star collection of talent; the Marlins’ attendance count of 2.3 million was barely above the major league average.
-Frustrated by the perceived fan apathy and the city’s refusal to build a new ballpark, Huizenga put down his World Series trophy, scuttled the roster and sold.
+In Miami, Marlins owner Wayne Huizenga all but bought a world championship in 1997, but fans didn’t come barreling through the gates to check out the All-Star collection of talent; the Marlins’ attendance count of 2.3 million was barely above the major league average.
+Frustrated by the perceived fan apathy and the city’s refusal to build a new ballpark, Huizenga put aside his World Series trophy, scuttled his roster and sold.
 Another championship, this one far more completely out of the blue, followed in 2003 with a modestly budgeted roster; but when the expected post-Series attendance spike failed to materialize, Loria—who bought the Marlins in 2002 after essentially ruining big league baseball in Montreal as owner of the Expos—tore a page out of the Huizenga playbook and unloaded the bulk of his star talent, slashing payroll down to a miniscule $14 million by 2006.
 Loria only began spending again when, in 2012, he was finally given the new ballpark the Marlins had been stomping their feet over for years—but when the pricey Marlins bombed and attendance totaled 2.2 million, the lowest first-year figure of any of the most recent 22 major league ballparks, Loria cleaned house again, dumping his high-priced players and two-thirds of team payroll with them.

 Tampa Bay’s lack of enthusiasm over the Rays’ stunning (and sustained) success since winning the 2008 American League pennant has been downright puzzling.
-The franchise was barely skating above the one million mark in attendance when it was losing, but with five straight winning seasons including two AL East titles and the one pennant, the Rays have only been able to hoist that figure to the 1.5-1.8 million range; it would be worse were it not for the legions of New York Yankee and Boston Red Sox fans who call Florida home and fill up Tropicana Field whenever their teams were in town, essentially making the Rays the road team.
+The franchise was barely skating above the one million mark in attendance when it were losing, but with five straight winning seasons including two AL East titles and the one pennant, they’ve only been able to hoist that figure to the 1.5-1.8 million range; it would be worse were it not for the legions of New York Yankee and Boston Red Sox fans who call Florida home and fill up Tropicana Field whenever their teams were in town, essentially making the Rays the road team.
 Stuart Sternberg had to throw up his hands—and maybe his lunch—when he checked out the final MLB attendance figures for 2012 and saw his team—owners of a stellar 90-72 mark in a tough division—dead last at the gate with 1,559,681 tickets sold.
 Sternberg doesn’t get it, and neither do the players; when they drew only 12,000 for a 2010 game that could have clinched the AL East title (they lost), star players Evan Longoria and David Price publicly called out the fans—who had the nerve to respond with anger.
 Sternberg played peacemaker and, a few days later, offered free admission for a home game which—gee, what do you know—sold out.

 All of this brings us back to Sternberg’s salvo about MLB’s lack of faith in the Tampa Bay market.
 Before Sternberg turned the Rays into a model organization, the fans used the team’s seemingly eternal, awful performance as an excuse to stay home.
 That ace card is no longer valid; the Rays have consistently proven that they deserve to pack the house every night, not just when Trace Adkins takes the mound for a postgame concert.
 Flat out: MLB is right.
 Tampa Bay doesn’t deserve the Rays, and it doesn’t deserve baseball—except when the Yankees hold court in Tampa every March for spring training.